casper-network/ceps/text/0021-state-pruning-and-fast-syncing.md

 * Should consensus state ever be persisted using the storage component, it could be shared in the same manner.
 Similarly it could be transferred in the same vein.

 * Adopting an essentially "stateless" model for many components by simplifying on-demand retrieval could obsolete the need for a separate joining process.

+### Optimization of retrieval

+Retrieval of any object can be optimized by batching, which will not be discussed in depth here.
+The general idea is to request multiple objects in a single request, and/or provide pre-assembled pack files that group data that is often requested at the same time, like a block and its deploys or the children of a subtree of a global state hash.

+This is an optimization that should be deferred for now though.